-Coffee may have long-term benefits for aging
+Coffee may offer several long-term benefits for the aging process.

 Photo: AI